Justice, Diversity, and Gender Studies

 This major can prepare you for careers in advocacy, social services, community education, and more.
 Some of our graduates work with immigrants and violence survivors through AmeriCorps, served in the Peace Corps, work in the federal technology sector, and are public school educators.

 Our graduates also have landed prestigious scholarships, fellowships, and enrolled in top graduate programs at Washington University in St. Louis, DePaul University, and the St. Ambrose Doctor of Occupational Therapy program.
 More than 95% of our recent graduates are employed or have been admitted to graduate school.

 - Cat Roth '15 paired her WGS (now JDG) degree with a Biology minor.
 She is a Doula Home Visitor at the Child Abuse Council and provides traditional labor support to clients at the hospital and prenatal and postnatal home visits.

-- Two recent graduates, Bernadette Muloski '12 and Jessica Pera '13, served in Americorps, supporting social justice for immigrants and survivors of violence in the U.S.
+- Two graduates, Bernadette Muloski '12 and Jessica Pera '13, served in Americorps, supporting social justice for immigrants and survivors of violence in the U.S.

 - Emily Block '12 works for the federal government in Maryland.

 - Kyla Hadenfeldt '12 is a Support Services Therapist at Safe Connections in St. Louis, Mo.

 Mara Adams, PhD, Professor

 Sarah Eikleberry, PhD, Assoc.
 Professor